Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

-We can convolve the map of $T_B$ with some Gaussian kernel to derive synthetic observations.
-The Gaussian kernel has a $\sigma$ which is related to the Full Width at Half Maximum (FWHM) as FWHM = 2.355 $\sigma$.
+We can also convolve the map of $T_B$ with some Gaussian kernel to derive synthetic observations.
+The Gaussian kernel has a $\sigma$ which is related to the Full Width at Half Maximum (FWHM) as $\theta$ = 2.355 $\sigma$. { The observed flux density can be written as